nbrandtner-tgm/estatsdatav2/README.md

 You can access the phpmyadmin GUI at localhost:8080 now and login with your password and username 'root' <br>

-Next you need to create a new database, best name it "testing" and run the `generator.sql` file located in the sql folder to create the table where the data from our generator is gonna be saved in.
+Next you need to create a new database, best name it "estatsdb" and run the `generator.sql` file located in the sql folder to create the table where the data from our generator is gonna be saved in.
 (When naming it something else you might need to change line 35 in `MySQLnew.java`)<br>